 NIA files chargesheet against 6 in killing of J&K BJP leader, brother

-The Parihar brothers were shot at point-blank range outside their house on November 1, 2018, when they were returning home after closing their shop.india Updated: May 15, 2020 23:39 IST
+The Parihar brothers were shot at point-blank range outside their house on November 1, 2018, when they were returning home after closing their shop.chandigarh Updated: May 16, 2020 10:34 IST

 The National Investigation Agency on Friday filed a chargesheet against six people, including three slain Hizbul Mujahideen (HM) terrorists and three arrested overground workers of the terror group for providing support to Pakistan-based terrorists to kill BJP leader Anil Parihar and his brother Ajeet Parihar in Jammu’s Kishtwar.